publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch78/m__us_usc_t22_s7109a.md

  __References in Text__

     This chapter, referred to in subsec. (a), was in the original “this division” meaning division A of [Pub.
 L. 106–386][/us/pl/106/386], Oct.
 28, 2000, [114 Stat.
-1466][/us/stat/114/1466], which is classified principally to this chapter.
+1466][/us/stat/114/1466], known as the Trafficking Victims Protection Act of 2000, which is classified principally to this chapter.
 For complete classification of division A to the Code, see Short Title note set out under [section 7101 of this title][/us/usc/t22/s7101] and Tables.

  __Amendments__